Order batching using an approximation for the distance travelled by pickers: Computational results

 Note here that in order to make a consistent comparison all of the routing results shown in Table~\ref{table_tau} were generated by taking the order batching as decided by each of the approaches shown and optimally routing each individual picker/trolley using~\cite{valle2017}.

-Examining Table~\ref{table_tau} we can see that for the single block test problems our distance approximation significantly outperforms the time savings heuristic, both with regard to computation time and routing quality.
+Examining Table~\ref{table_tau} we can see that for the single block test problems our distance approximation significantly outperforms the time savings heuristic, both with regard to computation time and routing quality (as noted previously above with respect to Table~\ref{table_single_extra}).
 For these instances the average computation times for our distance approximation are very small.

 For the multiple block test problems our distance approximation has larger average computation times.
 For two of the three $\Delta$ cases our distance approximation has a higher average computation time but significantly better routing quality than the time savings heuristic.
-However for all three $\Delta$ cases our PIO heuristic (which is itself directly based on partial integer optimisation of our mathematical distance approximation formulation) significantly outperforms the time savings heuristic, both with regard to computation time and routing quality.
+However for all three $\Delta$ cases our PIO heuristic (which is itself directly based on partial integer optimisation of our mathematical distance approximation formulation) significantly outperforms the time savings heuristic, both with regard to computation time and routing quality, for $\tau=1$ and for $\tau=2$.

 For the multiple block test problems, comparing our PIO heuristic against the distance approximation approach as in Table~\ref{table2} we can see that it has a far smaller computation time, but gives results of reasonable quality.
-Over all the multiple block $\Delta$ values in Table~\ref{table_tau} the distance approximation approach has an average computation time of 272.7 seconds with average percentage deviations of -0.07\% for no-reversal routing and 1.70\% for reversal routing.
-Our PIO heuristic has an average computation time of 0.4 seconds with average percentage deviations of 1.63\% for no-reversal routing and 1.57\% for reversal routing.
+Over all the multiple block $\Delta$ values in Table~\ref{table_tau} the distance approximation approach has an average computation time of 272.8 seconds with average percentage deviations of $-0.07$\% for no-reversal routing and 1.70\% for reversal routing.
+Our PIO heuristic has an average computation time of 0.4 seconds with average percentage deviations of 1.63\% for no-reversal routing and 1.58\% for reversal routing for $\tau=1$.
+For $\tau=2$ the average computational time is 6.1 seconds, with the percentage deviations being 0.75\% for no-reversal routing and 2.16\% for reversal routing.